tripal/mainlab_tripal/README.md

 files using the Mainlab 'tripal_genbank_parser' module), feature, and pub.
 Each of the templates can be turned on/off as desired.
 The module supports overriding built-in templates so site-specific customization is also supported (see Overriding templates under the Administration section).
-To take full advantage of these templates, a data collecton templates and loader (Mainlab Chado Loader, see https://www.github.com/mainlab-dev/mainlab_chado_loader) are also provided as a separate module.
+To take full advantage of these templates, data collecton templates and a loader (Mainlab Chado Loader, see https://www.github.com/mainlab-dev/mainlab_chado_loader) are also available as a separate module.

 The Mainlab Tripal is created by Main Bioinformatics Lab (Main Lab) at Washington State